vseryakov/alpinejs-app/README.md

 - `app.resolve(path, dflt)`

-  Returns an object with `template` and `component` properties: `{ name, params, template, component }` Calls `app.parsePath` first to resolve component name and params.
+  Returns an object with `template` and `component` properties: `{ name, params, template, component }`.

+  Calls `app.parsePath` first to resolve component name and params.

   The template property is set as:
    - try `app.templates[.name]`
    - try an element with ID `name` and use innerHTML
    - if not found and `dflt` is given try the same with it
-   - if template texts starts with # it means it is a reference to another element's innerHTML
+   - if template texts starts with # it means it is a reference to another element's innerHTML, `otemplate` is set with the original template before replacing the `template` property
-   - if template text starts with $ it means it is a reference to another template in `app.templates`
+   - if template text starts with $ it means it is a reference to another template in `app.templates`, `otemplate` is set with the original template before replacing the `template` property

   The component property is set as:
    - try `app.components[.name]`
    - try `app.components[dflt]`
    - if resolved to a function return
-   - if resolved to a string it refers to another component, try `app.templates[component]`
+   - if resolved to a string it refers to another component, try `app.templates[component]`, `ocomponent` is set with the original component string before replacing the `component` property

   if the `component` property is empty then this component is HTML template.